reesecantu/learn-react-social-media/README.md

 - dynamic url extension generation "/posts/:id" and useParams from React Query
 - invalidate a query (overwrite vote count)
+- RPC with supabase
+- iterative design approach
+  - Create new tables as need, only create the minimum viable structure necessary to complete your current task

 ### How I made it my own